antoniorand/PhoenixWhisper/README.md

 2. Using Meta's language model MTM
   - Just click submit after you write the URL and the language code.
 You're done! :)

-Now let's make some coffee while our backend generate the transcripts for you.
-After the page is generated, enjoy the script! :heart_eyes:
+Now let's make some coffee while our backend generates the transcripts for you.
+After the page is ready, enjoy the script! :heart_eyes: (and your coffee too)
 ## Installation

 Creating virtual environment: